-"When the people saw the sign that he had done, they said, 'This is indeed the Prophet who is to come into the world!' " (John 6:14). so the ultimate result of this miracle in the sight of all these people was to confirm in their minds the awareness that Jesus was no ordinary human, but actually the special prophet (and Messiah) that had been foretold for so long (Deuteronomy 18:15 and John 1:20-21).
+"Then those men, when they had seen the miracle that Jesus did, said, This is of a truth that prophet that should come into the world."
+(John 6:14). so the ultimate result of this miracle in the sight of all these people was to confirm in their minds the awareness that Jesus was no ordinary human, but actually the special prophet (and Messiah) that had been foretold for so long (Deuteronomy 18:15 and John 1:20-21).
 This mighty miracle testified to the power of God.